hayfield/SRJS/README.md

 It is possible to set functions running in the background, independent of other code.
 This code will still run in the background even when the robot is waiting for a call to `wait_for()` to return true.

+`robot.invokeRepeating()` takes three parameters: `robot.invokeRepeating( callback, initialDelay, repeatRate )`
+If only two parameters are passed, so `repeatRate` is missed out, it will default to the value given to `initialDelay`.

 ##### Python
 ```python
 import time, thread